vertoforce/go-ioc/README.md

 # Golang IOC Library

-This library provides functions to extra IOCs from text, IOCs from a reader, and defang / fang IOCs
+This library provides functions to extract IOCs from text or a reader.
+You can also fang and defang IOCs

 ## Usage